BobAnkh/TPCCA/README.md

 First create a virtual environment for python, using `conda`, `venv` or whatever you like, and activate it.

-Run `setup.sh` by `sh setup.sh` or other similar commands.
+Run `setup.sh` by `bash setup.sh` or other similar commands.
 The script `setup.sh` will help you do the following things:

 - Create folders needed.
 - Install **Rust** if you haven't installed it.